patternfly/training-scenarios/html-css/override-extend-variables/step4-instructions.md

-Now that you have an updated Card design, let's add several Cards and use the gallery layout to organize them on the page.
+Now that the card design has been updated, add several cards and use the gallery layout to organize them on the page.

 1) <strong>Copy code into the index.html file.</strong>